 Vaccines, testing and treatment

-As with many viruses, vaccines and testing are the key to reducing transmission and preventing mutations.
-While there are several vaccine and testing clinics, and information hotlines across the country, they are limited to primarily urban areas.
+As with many viruses, vaccines and testing were the key to reducing transmission and preventing mutations.
+While there were several vaccine and testing clinics, and information hotlines across the country, they were limited to primarily urban areas.
 Additionally, tests, vaccine supplies and human and other resources are limited.

 Supporting LGBTQIA+ and HIV/AIDS organizations

-As mentioned, this virus is still primarily affecting men who have sex with men.
-They are the population most at-risk and therefore were the initial population for vaccines.
-However, most LGBTQIA+ organizations are underfunded.
-HIV/AIDS organizations have the skills and experience needed to lead a response to this crisis, but they too lack funding.
+As mentioned, this virus primarily affected men who had sex with men.
+They were the population most at-risk and therefore were the initial population for vaccines.
+However, most LGBTQIA+ organizations or HIV/AIDS are underfunded.
 According to Funders Concerned About AIDS, HIV patient advocacy funding has been flat for almost a decade and may be declining.
-CEO of Community Access National Network, Jen Laws, says, “This is the equivalent of underinvesting in public health infrastructure from the patient advocacy perspective – we cannot prioritize the experiences of patients, their wellbeing, and ultimately inform public policy without these supports.”
+CEO of Community Access National Network, Jen Laws, said, “This is the equivalent of underinvesting in public health infrastructure from the patient advocacy perspective – we cannot prioritize the experiences of patients, their wellbeing, and ultimately inform public policy without these supports.”

 Best practices to reach a marginalized population include using members of that community and familiar organizations to convey critical messaging.
 Support capacity-building and opportunities for education and outreach.
-Given the homophobia that has become evident, there is a need to also support the overall capacity of these organizations to help their communities with emotional health.
+Given the homophobia that became evident, there continues to be a need to also support the overall capacity of these organizations to help their communities with emotional health.

-One of the best techniques to reduce Ebola outbreaks has been the use of contact tracing.
-An effective and vigorous contact tracing program could also help reduce the spread of monkeypox, given the long incubation period.
+Over the years, one of the best techniques to reduce Ebola outbreaks has been the use of contact tracing.
+An effective and vigorous contact tracing program is useful for any epidemic, especially one like monkeypox which has a long incubation period.

-If people are informed of their exposure early, they can isolate, monitor their symptoms, get tested and access vaccines without waiting for the disease to progress.
-Contact tracing programs, often used in public health for infectious diseases, need to be stood up or expanded.
-Because of the currently affected population, contract tracing should be done by or in conjunction with organizations that work with the LGBTQIA+ population.
+When people are informed of their exposure early, they can isolate, monitor their symptoms, get tested and access vaccines without waiting for the disease to progress.
+Contact tracing programs, often used in public health for infectious diseases, need to be stood up or expanded whenever an outbreak occurs.
+Because of the affected population in mpox, much of the contract tracing was done by or in conjunction with organizations that work with the LGBTQIA+ population.
+In other epidemics, using culturally-competent service providers is critical.

-Overall, there is going to be a need for counseling and other emotional support initiatives.
-For many MSM, this virus could be a reminder of the losses throughout the HIV/AIDS pandemic.
-For others, their ongoing battles with HIV or AIDS will be aggravated by monkeypox and may create additional trauma.
+Overall, there is going to be an ongoing need for counseling and other emotional support initiatives.
+For many MSM, this virus was a reminder of the losses throughout the HIV/AIDS pandemic.
+For others, their ongoing battles with HIV or AIDS was aggravated by mpox and may have created additional trauma.

 Because of the global nature of the virus, two CDP funds are available to respond to the outbreak: CDP Global Recovery Fund will provide support internationally and CDP Disaster Recovery Fund will provide support in the United States and its territories.
 CDP is also tracking organizations that are responding.
 We are in contact with and can grant to organizations that are not 501(c)3 entities.